Psicodelic/YOLO11-Edge/README.md

 #### Optimized YOLO11's Head

-* First，splitting one output head into six, corresponding to the outputs of three stride levels.
+* First, splitting one output head into six, corresponding to the outputs of three stride levels.
 * Second, filtering valid bbox outputs using a confidence score metric.
 * Third, perform dequantization on the valid bbox outputs.
 * Finally, perform the normal YOLO11 post-processing (including decoding, NMS, and possibly visualization).